 Why are Many Colleges Turning Away from SAT and ACT Scores?by Becton Loveless

 Once upon a time, taking the SAT was a right of passage.
-It was also an incontrovertible given that if you wanted to go to college you had to take the SAT.
+It was also incontrovertible given that if you wanted to go to college you had to take the SAT.
 The Scholastic Aptitude Test was considered a great leveler.
 High school juniors and seniors were sitting in classrooms, auditoriums, or gymnasiums all over the country, taking the same test at the same time.
 In years to come, it would be seen that while college admissions officers may have considered the test scores an objective bottom line for making their decisions the penciled-in circles didn't tell them which hopefuls had attended top-notch suburban schools and which had endured through the distractions of chaotic inner city schools.
 Neither did it give an inkling of which were test-takers, which were test-phobics, nor which struggled with a learning disability.
 A change would come but it would take years.

 The Evolution of the SAT?

-Not many people know that the history of the as SAT as a veteran of the army.
+Not many people know the history of the SAT as a veteran of the army.
 During World War I, Robert Yerkes, a firm believer in the budding IQ test movement persuaded the army that it needed to test the intelligence of all their recruits.
 And so, the Alpha Army, the first mass-administered IQ test was born.
 One of Yerkes assistants, Carl Brigham, a young instructor at Princeton, would go on to make the test a bit more difficult and adapt it for a new use - as a college admissions test.

 Renamed the Scholastic Aptitude Test (SAT) it was administered experimentally to a few thousand college applicants in 1926.
 It would eventually find its way to Harvard in 1933 where incoming president James Bryant Conant was looking for a college scholarship test for gifted boys who had not come from the usual elite boarding schools that fed his institution.
 He chose the SAT because it measured applicants' pure intelligence without regard to their perceived abilities.
 Although this attribute is one of the main reasons the SAT is falling out of favor.
 But meanwhile the test became the property of a New York company known as the College Board and started its trip to widespread adoption.
 Significant mile markers along the way included